jacques-andre/sem-group15/use-cases/use-case-6.md

-# USE CASE: The top N populated countries in the world where N is provided by the user.
+# USE CASE: The top N populated countries in a region where N is provided by the user.

 ## CHARACTERISTIC INFORMATION